MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ### Is it possible to integrate the data from the template app into existing solutions?

-The data in the template app can be retrieved through the Office 365 APIs (in preview).
+The data in the template app can be retrieved through the Microsoft 365 APIs (in preview).
 When they ship to production they will be merged within the [Microsoft Graph reporting APIs](https://go.microsoft.com/fwlink/p/?linkid=848843).

 ### Are there plans to expand the template app to show usage data from other Microsoft products?